Damania Airways: History

-In 1995, under pressure from Indian Airlines to ensure a level playing field, the Aviation Ministry mandated that the private airlines must fly a certain number of flights on secondary routes to 'qualify' to fly to the major, profitable routes.
+In 1995, under pressure from Indian Airlines to ensure a level playing field, the Aviation Ministry mandated that the private airlines must fly a certain number of flights on secondary routes to qualify to fly the major, profitable routes.
 The Aviation Ministry also delayed approvals to the private airlines to obtain smaller aircraft for the secondary routes.
 This completely altered the financials of flying and many airlines succumbed to the impossible stipulations.
 Damania Airways' superior draw helped the airline stay aloft for longer than most other airlines, but the delay in permissions to bring in smaller aircraft and the restrictions of destinations became a punishing two-pronged pressure.

 The Chennai-based Khemka-owned NEPC group, promoters of the Skyline NEPC airline, acquired management control of the airline in May 1995.
-Skyline NEPC's existing fleet was composed entirely of Fokker turboprop aircraft, and their network covered only small towns.
+Skyline NEPC's existing fleet was composed entirely of Fokker turboprop aircraft and their network covered only small towns.
 This fleet profile, when combined with the 737 fleet of Damania Airways, would have allowed the airline to claim credit for the flights flown between the secondary towns while reserving the 737 jets for the major cities.
 With a view to capitalising on the Damania Airways brand draw, Skyline NEPC flew the Damania Airways aircraft with the original Damania Airways livery.
 Within a few months, the entire airline was renamed Skyline NEPC.